anthonyshew/devtionary/docs/javascript/functions/parameter.md

 ### In Conversation

-> To compare parameters to real life, think of raw materials for a machine.
+> To compare parameters to real life, think of a machine that converts raw materials into finished goods.
 > To make the machine work correctly, you must put raw wood into it's basket so that it can process the wood.
 The machine executes a process and gives you back milled wood.
 > However, this machine is special.
-If you put in raw metal or raw fiber, the machine can still output you finished materials - in this case, finished metal and finished linens.
+If you put in raw metal or raw fiber, the machine can still output finished materials - in this case, finished metal and finished linens.
-> In this example, the machine is a JavaScript function while the basket in which you put raw materials is the parameter to the function.
-(The raw materials would be like arguments).
+> In this example, the machine is a JavaScript function.
+The basket in which you put raw materials is the parameter to the function.
+Last, the raw materials would be like arguments.
 As long as you put valid raw materials (arguments) into the basket (parameter), the machine will do its work for you!

 ---